Borough of Great Yarmouth: History

 The Lothingland parishes had been in East Suffolk prior to the 1974 reforms; their inclusion in the Great Yarmouth district was brought about as an amendment to the draft legislation at committee stage proposed by Anthony Fell, Member of Parliament for the Great Yarmouth constituency.

 The new district was named Great Yarmouth after its main settlement.
 The new district was granted borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Great Yarmouth's series of mayors dating back to 1703.

+In March 2026, the government announced plans to abolish the district in 2028 as part of local government reorganisation across Norfolk.
+These proposals were withdrawn in September 2026.

 Governance

 Great Yarmouth Borough Council provides district-level services.
 County-level services are provided by Norfolk County Council.
 Parts of the borough are also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within The Broads, town planning is the responsibility of the Broads Authority.
 The borough council appoints one of its councillors to sit on that authority.